 Let’s start with the ‘why’.

-• Managing billable hours: Accurately tracking billable hours is crucial for professional services firms to ensure profitability.
-Specialised tools can automate time tracking, generate detailed reports, and help identify underutilised resources.
+Managing billable hours: Accurately tracking billable hours is crucial for professional services firms to ensure profitability.
+Specialized tools can automate time tracking, generate detailed reports, and help identify underutilised resources that are costing you money.

 Now, these are all great reasons to get a budgeting and forecasting tool, but what should CFOs and financial controllers look for when choosing the right one?
 Again, it depends on your needs, but generally you want to look for the following: